SanderBorgmans/SupportingInformation/2022_XXX_v_p_DiaPhaseStability/README.md

 	* validation
 * Enhanced sampling simulations
 * Minimal free energy path analysis

+complemented by two additional parts:
+* CV measurement - for the calculation and connection of the collective variables to system parameters
+* Water loading simulations - for the calculations of the FES for water filled frameworks

 Since the script files are identical for each material, they are consistently stored in a separate scripts folder.
 Then, for each material, a distinction is made between input and output files, with a subdirectory for each degree of interpenetration and temperature combination, as shown in the directory structure below: